edouardkombo/BreezeFramework/README.md

 Congratulations!
 You're now ready to use Breeze.

-If you think like an architect, of course you do, you have already guessed that, we need at least two extensions to run any project.
+But, you are so alone, with only a couple of files.
+It is here you have to think like an architect!<br/>
+Every project has its own dna, and some extensions will never be useful for all projects.
+In this tutorial, we just need a simple 'Hello World !' (in mvc please).

+To do that, my little architect mind tells me I will need at least two kinds of extensions:

-- Debug console for dev environment
+- Php Debug console for targeting more precisely php errors in dev environment
 - Router

-Well, Breeze has already has these extensions ready for download.
+No problems, Breeze has already implemented the excellent `php_router` From Joseph Lenton (http://phperror.net/), and we have built our own router extension.
+These extensions are all available for download on breeze website (http://www.breezeframework.com/extensions/libs/).
+So, let's download them for our project.

 Open your command line and type :

 	php console -d libs/Php_error
 	php console -d libs/Router
+	OR
+	php console --download libs/Php_Error
+	php console --download libs/Router

 Breeze will download and install:
  - these extensions in the `extensions\libs` directory.
- - these extensions configuration files in the `config\` directory.
+ - them config files (if exist) in the `config\{:extension}.config.php` directory.
+ - them cli (if exist) in the `extensions\cli\{:extension}` directory.

+For best extension independence, each can implements a personal configuration file that will be loaded by the framework.<br/>
-Here, you will find only a "Router.config.php" in the `config\` directory.
+Here, only the router extension comes with a config file, you will now find it in `config\Router.config.php`.
-This configuration file will hosts all the routes of the project and will be generated and updated automatically.
+Check also, the router cli extension installed in `extensions\cli\Router`.

-You will be prompted to upgrade extensions configuration file in `config\Extensions.php` You don't have to touch	this file, it will be generated and upgraded automatically.
+Now, you get extensions, you have to tell it to breeze, don't worry, it is done automatically, you will be prompted to upgrade extensions configuration file in `config\Extensions.php`
+You don't have to touch	this file, it will be generated and upgraded automatically each time you download, or build extension.

-When you build manually your own extension, you have to upgrade `config\Extensions.php`.
-Breeze lets you do it from command line, just like this:
+To upgrade the extension config file, in your command line just type this, and it will be done:

 	php console -r
 	OR
 	php console --refactor

-Well, you can open the downloaded extensions to see the simplicity of Breeze.
-Let's go to next step.
+To learn more about extensions, visit http://www.breezeframework.com.
+Now, let's get our first "Hello World !".

 4) FIRST HELLO WORLD